-The Food 4 Kids Backpack Program will start our eighth full year of service this summer.
+The Food 4 Kids Backpack Program will start our tenth full year of service this summer.
 Every year we have seen our numbers and the need for this program grow in Lincoln County.
-During these eight years we have seen the program evolve and new partnerships have formed to help these children.
+During these ten years we have seen the program evolve and new partnerships have formed to help these children.
 We now can offer free books to each child in the program every month thanks to our partnership with Sierra Blanca Book Share Program and BCSCR.
 We also partner with Children’s Dental Clinic to provide a new toothbrush to every child receiving a backpack when distribution starts in August.

 Food 4 Kids uses a database program by Food Bank Manager to track children, donations, volunteer hours and demographic data on families.
 This new addition to the program helps us get to know our children and families and better help them find resources.
 The data collected is used to report to donors, apply for grants and put together information for publications.
 Visit our Hunger Facts page to view all of the latest data.